thepeergroup/aspen/README.md

 ```
 [ ] Compile Aspen to Cypher.
-  [ ] The simplest Aspen, with default, default_attribute, and reciprocal.
+  [x] The simplest Aspen, with default, default_attribute, and reciprocal.
-  [ ] Attribute uniqueness
+  [ ] Short nicknames & attribute uniqueness
   [ ] Custom attribute handling functions
   [ ] Schema and attribute protections
     [ ] Use dry-rb validations or schema to enforce Neo4j/Cypher requirements on tokens, like, must labels be one word capitalized?